Address Verification ServiceWhat Does AVS do & What do all the AVS Response Codes Mean?

 AVS response codes can tell you a lot about the risk associated with a particular transaction.
 For example, an “M” or “X” response suggests that the transaction presents a low risk of fraud, while an “N” or “U” response code indicates a higher risk level.

-The Pros & Cons of Using AVS
+The Pros of Using AVS

 The Address Verification Service was designed to detect traditional criminal fraud, and it is very effective at doing that.
 AVS will flag a transaction submitted by a criminal using a stolen card who has no idea what the cardholder’s address could be.

 The address validation process works accurately in such situations.
 So, in that way, AVS adds an extra layer of security during the transaction, protecting both you and your customers.
-AVS codes are designed to provide guidelines, though… not absolute answers.

 One of the main limitations of a system that only analyzes numerals is that it affords a lot of room for interpretation.
 When users provide a billing address at check-out, they're most likely operating from memory.
 No one is stopping to look up the exact address they gave the bank when applying for the card.